 The Balance Isn’t All Yours

-–Deferred Investments Only Works in Your Favor If You Take Out the Money at A Lower Tax Rate
+Retirement Accounts Only Work in Your Favor If You Take Out the Money at A Lower Tax Rate

 Now, if you defer tax when you’re in a high tax bracket, and you take your money out when you’re in a lower tax bracket, you win.
 In this case, you keep a higher percentage of your money than if you’d just paid the tax in the year you earned the income.